bartimus-primed/container_course/content/_index.md

 ls /persistant_storage
 ```
 3. Exit from the container and restart it with the command in Step 1.
-- Does the file you create still exist?
+- Does the file you created still exist?

 ---
+### This is the basic concept around containers
+Use the container only as a "rental", don't leave anything you really care about inside it.
+It's a hard thing to do, but when you stop thinking of computers as a whole and start thinking of them as components:
+- Compute
+- Storage
+- Network
+You will finally start to grasp containers.